CORE TEAM

-With a background in environmental science, Prof. Shannon Rutherford's career has focused on researching the links between environmental change and human health, and building capacity to understand and respond at local, national, and global levels.
+With a background in environmental science, A/Prof. Shannon Rutherford is part of the Leadership team of Ethos.
+Her career has focused on researching the links between environmental change and human health, and building capacity to understand and respond at local, national, and global levels.
 Shannon has been involved in researching public health problems, ranging from pandemic risk communication in China, to mosquito-borne diseases in Kenya and Bangladesh, coastal salinity and hypertension in Bangladesh, and disasters and climate change governance in China, the Philippines, and Indonesia.

 Griffith Experts Profile

-Dr Sebastian Binnewies is a Senior Lecturer in the School of ICT at Griffith University and Director of the Griffith App Factory.
+Dr. Sebastian Binnewies is part of the Ethos Leadership team and is a Senior Lecturer in the School of ICT at Griffith University and Director of the Griffith App Factory.
 App Factory is a student enterprise, where high-achieving students have the opportunity to work on real-life projects to expand their employability and entrepreneurship skills.
 Given the wide range of IT expertise within the School, the projects are not limited to mobile apps, and can include general software applications, data visualisations & dashboards, machine learning models etc., developed according to industry standards.
-Dr Binnewies has multiple publications in top-tier outlets and previously secured external grant funding.
+Dr. Binnewies has multiple publications in top-tier outlets and previously secured external grant funding.
 His research interests include data science, text analytics, and knowledge representation & reasoning.

 Griffith Experts Profile

-Aaron Bach works on a number of projects as a post-doctoral research fellow within the School of Medicine and Dentiry at Griffith University.
+Dr. Aaron Bach is part of the leadership team of Ethos, a Lecturer in Exercise Science, and works on a number of projects as a post-doctoral research fellow within the School of Medicine and Dentistry at Griffith University.
 Primarily, he co-leads a Wellcome Trust funded project looking to develop heatwave risk mitigation strategies for older populations.
 His background in human physiology, specifically occupational safety, work/exercise performance in extreme environments, thermal comfort, and risk mitigation strategies.
-Dr Bach is the Early Career Researcher representative on the Cities Research Institute (CRI) Executive Committee within Griffith University.
-Dr Bach is currently a co-supervisor of two PhD students looking at health and wellbeing of occupational workers in low-middle income countries, and mitigating heat stress in older populations.
+Dr. Bach is the Early Career Researcher representative on the Cities Research Institute (CRI) Executive Committee within Griffith University.
+Dr. Bach is currently a co-supervisor of two PhD students looking at health and wellbeing of occupational workers in low-middle income countries, and mitigating heat stress in older populations.

 Griffith Experts Profile

-Dr. Zhiwei Xu is a mid-career researcher at the School of Medicine and Dentistry.
+Dr. Zhiwei Xu is part of the Ethos leadership team and is a mid-career researcher at the School of Medicine and Dentistry.
 His primary research interest is to identify and quantify the health impacts of climate change (particularly extreme heat) and develop accessible and sustainable adaptation strategies.
 As of March 2023, he has a Google Scholar H-index of 37 and has been cited >4,600 times, including citations in 54 policy documents from the United Nations, WHO, World Bank, European Union, and governments of Australia, Brazil, Finland, Germany, Nepal and USA.
 His research (e.g., health-based heatwave definition framework) has been integrated into the development, evaluation, and upgrading of heat early warning systems in Australia and China.

 Griffith Experts Profile